threefoldfoundation/info_threefold/src/farming/farming_intro.md

 ## What kind of hardware can be used for Farming?

 Any Intel or AMD server type hardware that contains compute and/ or storage can be connected to the ThreeFold Grid.
-To connect hardware to the grid, ThreeFold's operating system Zero OS needs to be installed to boot the hardware.
+To connect hardware to the grid, ThreeFold's operating system Zero OS needs to be configured to boot the hardware.

 Once booted by Zero OS, the total capacity of the hardware will be detected and registered on the blockchain database and represented on the ThreeFold Grid Explorer.
 We call this proof-of-capacity.